DNAnexus raises $100 million to expand its genomics data analysis platform

 DNAnexus claims to have processed over 14 petabytes of data and stored 28 petabytes of data to date, and its customers now run over 100,000 compute jobs per month, amounting to over 10 million core processing hours in AWS.
 The company provides search and analysis tools for the UK BioBank (a data set of clinical records collected from 500,000 volunteer participants) and for the National Center for Biotechnology Information’s Sequence Read Archive.
 And it continues to work with members of Google Brain to improve DeepVariant, a genomics variant caller developed by Google Brain and Verily that taps AI models to spot genetic variants in genomes.

-Investors in DNAnexus’ latest funding round (a series G) include GV (formerly Google Ventures), Foresite Capital, TPG Capital, First Round Capital, and first-time equity investor Regeneron Pharmaceuticals.
-The round brings the company’s total raised to over $270 million, following a $68 million series F in February 2019.
+Investors in DNAnexus’ latest funding round include GV (formerly Google Ventures), Foresite Capital, TPG Capital, First Round Capital, and first-time equity investor Regeneron Pharmaceuticals.
+This series G round brings the company’s total raised to over $270 million, following a $68 million series F in February 2019.

 DNAnexus is headquartered in Mountain View, California, with offices in San Francisco, London, and Prague.